About the Coroplastic Studies Interest Group

-1. ACoST membership is international.
-ACoST operates as a not-for-profit, educational organization under the definition of the US Internal Revenue Service, but does not have 5013c status.
-Originally formed by archaeologists working at ancient sites around the Mediterranean and Europe, ACoST welcomes membership from researchers studying terracotta figurines from other regions of the world and also has expanded to include anthropologists, historians, and interested specialists from other disciplines.
+1. CSIG membership is international, although membership in the Archaeological Institute of America is required for membership in the CSIG.
+The CSIG operates as a not-for-profit, educational organization under the definition of the US Internal Revenue Service, but does not have 5013c status.
+Originally formed by archaeologists working at ancient sites around the Mediterranean and Europe, the CSIG welcomes membership from researchers studying terracotta figurines from other regions of the world and also has expanded to include anthropologists, historians, and interested specialists from other disciplines.

 2. The study of terracotta figurines has changed dramatically in the past several years and continues to develop rapidly.
 Now, interpretive study can include analyses of the context, chronology, function, production, and sources and types of clay of terracotta figurines, as well as their distribution and display, and the religious, historical, social, economic, and political meanings of these diverse, ubiquitous, and important objects of material culture.
-ACoST now provides a venue for issues regarding developing studies of terracotta figurines.
+CSIG now provides a venue for issues regarding developing studies of terracotta figurines.
 Its members propose and implement means for the distribution of ideas and data.
-ACoST particularly wishes to support and encourage scholars new to the field of coroplastic studies.
-To these ends, the Newsletter of the Association for Coroplastic Studies is published twice a year, in the winter and summer.
-It contains communications by ACoST members on a variety of issues and is accessible on-line, free of charge, through the ACoST website.
-The ACoST website also contains bibliographies related to coroplastic studies, web links to coroplastic research tools, a discussion page, and a directory of members with their areas of specialty and contact information.
+CSIG particularly wishes to support and encourage scholars new to the field of coroplastic studies.
+The CSIG website also contains bibliographies related to coroplastic studies, web links to coroplastic research tools, and a directory of members with their areas of specialty and contact information.

-3. Periodic meetings are held to discuss issues relative to the ACoST and to the study of terracotta figurines, although it is understood that the international nature of the organization precludes participation in these meetings for many who are members.
-A succinct summary of the proceedings of these meetings is found on the ACoST website and also is distributed promptly to the membership.
+3. Periodic meetings are held to discuss issues relative to the CSIG and to the study of terracotta figurines, although it is understood that the international nature of the organization precludes participation in these meetings for many who are members.
+A succinct summary of the proceedings of these meetings is found on the CSIG website and also is distributed promptly to the membership.

 • A forum that transcends national, cultural, linguistic, and disciplinary boundaries, open to all scholars regardless of class, gender, religion, race, or nationality;